MauriceNino/react-form-ctl/README.md

 # React Form Ctl

-React Form Ctl is a **simple** and **type-safe** way to handle form values and validation with bot React and React Native.
+React Form Ctl is a **simple** and **type-safe** way to handle form values and validation with both React and React Native.
-It is inspired by Angular's `FormControl` and/or `FormBuilder`.
+It is inspired by Angulars `FormControl` and/or `FormBuilder`.

 - Demo: [Click Here to get to the CodeSandbox](https://codesandbox.io/s/keen-wind-ipdmb?file=/src/App.tsx)

 ## Why use react-form-ctl?

-- No runtime dependencies, other than React itself
+- No runtime dependencies, only requires React as a peer dependency
 - Fully type-safe
 - Localization ready (i18n)
 - Simple API that will be familiar to Angular developers and easy to learn for React developers